kaiserbergin/NBomber.Website/src/docs/docs/core-abstractions.md

     /// For open system:
     /// Injects a given number of scenario copies
-    /// from starting rate to target rate,
+    /// from the current rate to target rate,
     /// defined in scenarios per second, during a given duration.
     RampPerSec(rate = 10, during = seconds 30)